A Systematic Assessment of Language Models with Linguistic Minimal Pairs in Chinese: Assessing LMs with ZhoBLiMP

-Results for off-the-shelf models and ones we train from scratch are shown in Table~\ref{tab:main-results} and Figure~\ref{fig:param-scale-en-zh}(a).
-Performance of the models generally falls between 70-83\%, with the Zh-Pythia-1.4B obtaining the best performance, on par with or even surpassing much larger models such as Qwen2.5-32B and InternLM2.5-20B.
-The smallest model---Zh-Pythia-14M---achieves 69.9\%, about 20 points above chance.
-Notably, even the best model lags behind humans with a gap of 11 points, suggesting that while most of the linguistic knowledge (covered in ZhoBLiMP) can be easily acquired, there are still linguistic phenomena that are challenging even for state-of-the-art LMs.
-For \textsc{Anaphor}, \textsc{Ellipsis}, and \textsc{Quantifiers}, differences greater than 20 points between the best model performance and human performance are observed.
+While most of the linguistic knowledge (covered in ZhoBLiMP) can be easily acquired, there are still linguistic phenomena that are challenging even for state-of-the-art LLMs like Qwen2.5.
+For \textsc{Anaphor}, \textsc{Ellipsis}, \textsc{Passive} and \textsc{Quantifiers}, differences greater than 15 points between the best model and humans are observed.
+Interestingly, for these four phenomena, Qwen2.5 outperforms Zh-Pythia, suggesting that for more difficult phenomena, a larger training data size and model size are helpful.